Skip to main content

 Key person

-'Each child must be assigned a key person (also a safeguarding and welfare requirement - see paragraph 3.27 of the early years foundation stage (EYFS) statutory framework).
+'Each child must be assigned a key person (also a safeguarding and welfare requirement.
 Providers must inform parents and / or carers of the name of the key person, and explain their role, when a child starts attending a setting.
 The key person must help ensure that every child's learning and care is tailored to meet their individual needs.
 The key person must seek to engage and support parents and / or carers in guiding their child's development at home.
 They should also help families engage with more specialist support if appropriate'.
-Paragraph 1.10 of the early years foundation stage (EYFS) statutory framework.

 Relevant resources